 It can be confusing, trying to pick an outfit.
 What should you pair your yellow tee with?
-What bout those baby blue chinos?
+What about those baby blue chinos?
 It’s ok.
 We’ve got you covered.
-Here’s our guide on how to match clothing colours so you can get ready with ease.
+Here’s our guide on how to colour matching your clothes so you can get ready with ease.

 Does this tie match?
 Will this shirt go with those shorts?
 What jacket shall I wear?
-We’ve all heard or even asked these questions but what are the answers – and more importantly what are the correct answers?
+We’ve all heard or even asked these questions but what are the answers?
+And more importantly are the answers right for everyone?!

-Colour matching clothes can make your entire outfit, or alternatively ruin it – and by ruin it, we mean completely doom your whole day!
+Clothes colour matching can make your entire outfit, or alternatively ruin it – and by ruin it, we mean completely doom your whole day!
 You aren’t born knowing how to match clothing colours, and the thought can be very intimidating.
 But it’s actually really simple to do, and like everything in life once you know, you know.
-Here are the best little tips and tricks that every style conscious man needs to know, to keep you on the straight and narrow.
+Here are the best little tips and tricks that every style conscious man needs to know, to keep you on the straight and narrow and make sure your clothes are always matching.
 We promise it’s really easy.

 Remember when girls were dying their hair half blond and half brown – some even added blue or pink or even grey?
 Well FYI, that little trend is called ombre.
 Ombre shouldn’t just be restricted to hair trends – try it out on your clothes.
 Different shades of the same colour look effortlessly cool, but at the same time strategically planned.
 You’re winning in the style stakes.

 One print for the sprint.
 If you want to race through the fashion world, then allow one printed item to dominate your outfit.
 An average person will only be able to pull off one print per outfit – now we’re not saying you’re average but in this instance, just be average – you don’t want to look like Keith Lemon!
 Choose your favourite printed item – whether it’s a jacket, shirt or pair of trousers, and leave the rest of your outfit plain.